ClassicEngineer/ClassicEngineer/README.md

 - 👋 Hi, I’m @ClassicEngineer, I am coding since 2016
-- 👀 I’m interested in Java
+- 💪 My strongest knowledges are Java and backend development
 - 🌱 I’m currently learning Kotlin and React
 - 📫 How to reach me ... it is a secret(shhhh)